lnicosia/HumanGL/README.md

 ### Windows

-Cmake is required.
+Tested with: Visual Studio 2019.
+Not working with Visual Studio 2022 Cmake is required.
+Go in the windows/ directory.
 Run `Setup.bat` from cmd or the file explorer.
 Build the solution in the `windows/` folder.
 It will produce a `HumanGL.exe` binary located in `windows\x64\[Config]\` where [Config] is the configuration you built the project with.

 ## How to use